 But still the nested class can inherit Singleton class even though the constructor is marked as private.
 In the below example, the DerivedStudent class is created as a nested class inside Student Class.
 Hence it is possible DerivedStudent class to inherit Student class.

 Now, declare Singleton class as sealed that prevents singleton class inherited by any nested class.
 In the below example the class Student declared as sealed class and DerivedStudent class is nested inside Student class.
-This throws a compilation error saying that sealed class can not be inherited.
+This throws a compilation error saying that You can not inherit a sealed class.
 So, the best practice is to mark Singleton’s class as sealed.

-In a multithreading environment, there may be chances where two or more threads may access the singleton class that creates instances of the same class parallel.
-To avoid this duplication, the Singleton pattern should be implemented by using Locks.
+There may be chances where two or more threads may access the singleton class in a multithreading environment that creates instances of the same class parallel.
+To avoid this duplication, you should implement the Singleton pattern using Locks.
 A lock object is required to control and prevent the multiple threads race condition.
 In the below example the GetInstance() method introduced Lock before creating and returning the singleton instance of Student class.

 How to create Singleton Class in optimized way?